Workout

 Why What You Eat After Working Out at Night Matters

 You are probably asking yourself, “Is it bad to not eat after a workout at night?”
 While eating immediately before bed doesn’t seem like the best idea, it is important to eat alongside working out.

-Not eating after a workout at night can lead to low blood sugar, fatigue, and disorientation.
+Also, exercising subjects muscles to micro-tears which repair themselves to build strength.
+The body needs ample nutrition to repair itself via glycogen stores.
 Plus, working out at night adds a layer of complexity to food choices because the food should aid recovery without sacrificing sleep quality.

 When you’re considering what to eat late at night after a workout, it’s vital to replenish carbs and protein.
 And electrolytes are helpful after a particularly long or strenuous workout.